petermattia/petermattia/_cyclic_voltammetry_simulation/CVwebapp.md

   To study the concentration profiles, use the
   <a href="/cyclic_voltammetry_simulation/index.html">MATLAB version</a>
   of this app.
+  This app works best on a desktop browser.

   <br><br>
   <div id="CVplot"><!-- Plotly chart will be drawn inside this DIV --></div>